dailystory/docs/articles/changelog/2020/april.md

 ## April 24, 2020
 * update graph field picklist to store name value json array
 * updates and refactor for contact import in prep for supporting mobile number as alternative key
+* updates to common functions for handling phone number validation

 ## April 23, 2020
 * updates to web form to manage picklist